DSSG-EUROPE/wef_oceans/README.md

 ## Authors
-This project was conducted as part of Data Science for Social Good (DSSG) Europe 2017 fellowship, further details of the 12 week summer fellowship can be found here: https://dssg.uchicago.edu/europe/
+This project was conducted as part of Data Science for Social Good (DSSG) Europe 2017 fellowship, further details of the twelve week summer fellowship can be found here: https://dssg.uchicago.edu/europe/

 **Data science fellows:** Iván Higuera Mendieta, Shubham Tomar, and William Grimes